For Small Jails (<200 Beds)

 15 Phases of Transformation

-The C4JT 15 Phases of Transformation model is a comprehensive look at what a complete program should include in ideal conditions.
+The C4JT 15 Phases of Transformation model is a comprehensive look at what a complete program ideally include.
 Please feel free to request a Zoom meeting with us to go over this together and discuss how it can be customized to your community.
 Click here for the PDF version.

 A Clearinghouse of Best Practices